ppeetteerrs/obsidian-zola/README.md

 ]
 ```

 # Example Site

 > Do not copy `netlify.toml` from example site, it is unstable.
 Please reference from `netlify.example.toml`.

 The [example site](https://peteryuen.netlify.app/) shows the capabilities of `obsidian-zola`.
 Note that the example site uses the `dev` branch of `obsidian-zola`.
 If you see features that are available in the example site but are not available in the main branch yet, consider trying out the `dev` (unstable) branch.
 Exact method can be referenced from the [example repo's](https://github.com/ppeetteerrs/obsidian-pkm) `netlify.toml`.

-# Local Building
+# Local Testing (Ubuntu) [thanks @trwbox]

-These steps were tested on an fresh install of Ubuntu Server 20.04 install as of 12 May 2022

-- Install zola from the instuctions on the site ```https://www.getzola.org/documentation/getting-started/installation/```
+- Install zola from the instuctions on the site `https://www.getzola.org/documentation/getting-started/installation/`
-- Run the following commands to install other needed dependencies ```sudo apt install python-is-python3 python3-pip``` and ```pip3 install python-slugify```
+- Run the following commands to install other needed dependencies `sudo apt install python-is-python3 python3-pip` and `pip3 install python-slugify rtoml` (or use `conda` / `mamba`)
-- Use ```git clone https://github.com/ppeetteerrs/obsidian-zola``` to clone the repo to somewhere other than inside the Obsidian vault folder
+- Use `git clone https://github.com/ppeetteerrs/obsidian-zola` to clone the repo to somewhere other than inside the Obsidian vault folder
-- Set the path to the Obsisian vault in the ```local-run.sh``` script
+- Set the path to the Obsisian vault using a `.vault_path` file or the `$VAULT` environment variable
-- use ```./local-run.sh``` to run the site
+- use `./local-run.sh` to run the site

 # Features